 From Billiards to Pool

-Nowadays, pool rooms are places where you can play pool, but they were originally betting parlors for horse races.
+Nowadays, game rooms are places where you can play pool, but they were originally betting parlors for horse races.
 While patrons placed bets on horses, they needed something to do in between races, which is where the game of pool came in.

 Eventually, pool rooms and betting parlors were no longer synonymous and many pool rooms were just areas for people to play a game of pool.